 Unsupervised pre-training models always follow two steps: pre-training on a large-scale dataset with the pretext task and fine-tuning the parameters on downstream tasks.
 For unsupervised pre-training, the pretext task is always invented, and we are interested in the learned intermediate representation rather than the final performance of the pretext task.

-To perform unsupervised pre-training, there are various of well-designed pretext tasks.
+To perform unsupervised pre-training, there are various well-designed pretext tasks.
 For natural language processing, utilizing time sequence relationship between discrete tokens, masked language model~\cite{devlin2018bert}, permutation language model~\cite{yang2019xlnet} and auto regressive model~\cite{radford2018improving,radford2019language} are proposed to pre-train transformers~\cite{vaswani2017attention} for language representation.
-For computer vision, unsupervised pre-training models also achieve remarkable progress recently for visual representation learning, which outperform the supervised learning counterpart in downstream tasks.
+For computer vision, unsupervised pre-training models also achieve remarkable progress recently for visual representation learning, outperforming the supervised learning counterpart in downstream tasks.
 Instance-based discrimination tasks~\cite{ye2019unsupervised,wu2018unsupervised} and clustering-based tasks~\cite{caron2018deep} are two typical pretext tasks in recent studies.
 Instance-based discrimination tasks vary mainly on maintaining different sizes of negative samples~\cite{he2020momentum,chen2020simple,grill2020bootstrap} with non-parametric contrastive learning~\cite{hadsell2006dimensionality}.
-Moreover, instance discrimination can also be performed as parametric instance classification~\cite{cao2020parametric}.
-Clustering-based tasks vary on offline~\cite{caron2018deep,asano2019self} or online clustering procedures~\cite{caron2020unsupervised}.
-UP-DETR is a novel pretext task, which aims to pre-train transformers based on the DETR architecture for object detection.
+Instance discrimination can also be realized as parametric instance classification~\cite{cao2020parametric}.
+Moreover, clustering-based tasks vary on offline~\cite{caron2018deep,asano2019self} or online clustering procedures~\cite{caron2020unsupervised}.
+Our proposed random query patch detection is a novel unsupervised pretext task, which is designed to pre-train the transformer based on the DETR architecture for object detection.